sirehna/xdyn/doc_dev/dev_guide.md

 Because of the nature of the project, two GIT file repositories hosted on [Sir6](http://130.66.124.6/public/DOP/EtudesEnCours/ETI140043/) are be used :

-* One that will contain all developments performed during the project.
+* One that contains all developments performed during the project.
   It contains all the source code of the physical models included in the simulator.
-It will also contain all the source code of the kernel of the simulator with, e.g., the ``DataSource`` that has been developed for another project.
+It also contain all the source code of the kernel of the simulator with, e.g., the ``DataSource`` that has been developed for another project (EONAV).
-* One that will match the repository hosted on the IRT JV's Git Lab server.
+* One that matches the repository hosted on the IRT JV's Git Lab server.
   It contains all physical models developed during this project with the binary version the kernel library.